homemining/avalon-nano-cli/README.md

 ### Wanna buy me a coffee?

-If this project made your day, you can buy me a coffee as a token of appreciation...
+If this project made your day, you can buy me a coffee as a token of appreciation:

-BTC Address: `bc1qv3s04m40vpskea9c7f9h3ph6jy2w5c7sv8j5yj`
+BTC:  `bc1qv3s04m40vpskea9c7f9h3ph6jy2w5c7sv8j5yj`
+ETH:  `0x17a36A783D89B49875e1030F802e7E4102D5847b`
+LTC:  `LZR7X3PQWTfbGB42dhq9hYBSqmMYEHLD9U`
+DOGE: `DD7RZivW2cafiqFyUpqHPqGzMtdxodCwaZ`

 Thank you!